jasper-zanjani/linux/docs/Build.md

     === "kdump"

         kdump is a service that provides a [crash dumping mechanism](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html/managing_monitoring_and_updating_the_kernel/installing-kdump_managing-monitoring-and-updating-the-kernel#what-is-kdumpinstalling-kdump) and creates a crash dump or a **vmcore** dump file.

-A core dump or core file is a an image of the process's memory at the time of termination (see `man 5 core`).
-This image can then be used in a debugger to inspect the state of the program when it crashed.

 ```sh title="kernel.core_pattern"
 # Define a template used to name core files